Harvard-IACS/2025-AC215/milestone5.md

 # Milestone 5: Final Project Delivery

+These guidelines provide direction for preparing Milestone 5.
+As always, every project is unique — if your work doesn’t align perfectly with these expectations, discuss it with your TF.

+Milestone 5 focuses on bringing your project from a locally functional system (Milestone 4) to a **production-grade deployed application**, along with preparing your **public-facing communication materials**.
+By the end of this milestone, your system should be fully deployed on cloud infrastructure, demonstrate scalability, and be ready to present during the course showcase.

+This milestone also emphasizes clear communication: a video walkthrough, a public-facing blog post, and preparation for your booth during the live event.

 ### Key dates:

 - Showcase: 12/10
 - Due Date: 12/11

+## **Objectives**

+1. **Production Deployment & Infrastructure Automation**

+   - Deploy your full application to a cloud Kubernetes cluster (GCP or AWS).
+   - Demonstrate reliability and basic scalability (e.g., scaling pods up/down under load).
+   - Automate infrastructure provisioning and deployment using Pulumi.
+   - Integrate ML workflow elements (data preprocessing, training, evaluation, retraining triggers) into your deployed system.

+2. **CI/CD for Production**

+   - Extend your GitHub Actions pipelines to support deployment.
+   - Include unit tests and integration tests tests.
+   - Achieve **minimum 60% test coverage**, and clearly document what remains untested.
+   - Ensure merges to main trigger an automated build-and-deploy pipeline.

+3. **Public Communication and Presentation Materials**

+   - Prepare a polished **6-minute video** describing and demonstrating your project.
+   - Write a **600–800 word Medium blog post** explaining your project to a general audience.
+   - Create engaging booth materials for the showcase (e.g., diagrams, QR codes).

+4. **Showcase Preparation**

+   - Ensure your application is publicly accessible, stable, and easy to demo.
+   - Prepare to explain your architecture, decisions, and business value to visitors.

 ---
-## Overview
-The final milestone focuses on three key areas:
-1. Production-ready deployment with Kubernetes and Ansible.
-2. Public communication of results through a live showcase.

----

-## Required Deliverables
+## **Deliverables**

 ### 1. Technical Implementation

 - **Kubernetes Deployment**:
   - Deploy the application to a Kubernetes cluster.
-  - Demonstrate basic scaling by manually increasing and decreasing the  load.
+  - Demonstrate basic scaling behavior by varying the load and showing how the cluster responds (e.g., scaling replicas/pods).

-- **Ansible Playbooks for Automated Deployment**:
+- **Pulumi Infrastructure Code**:
-  - Write Ansible playbooks to automate the provisioning and deployment of your infrastructure and application, including the kubernetes cluster.
+  - Use Pulumi to automate the provisioning and deployment of your infrastructure (e.g., Kubernetes cluster, networking, storage, configurations, etc.) and application.

-- **CI/CD Pipeline Implementation**:
+- **CI/CD Pipeline Implementation (GitHub Actions)**:
   - Set up a CI/CD pipeline using *GitHub Actions*.
 The pipeline should:
-    - Run unit test across every container.
+    - Have a unit test suite for each service/container.
-    - Run integration tests cross the exposed API on every pull request.
+    - Run integration tests on the code base .
-    - Deploy updates to the Kubernetes cluster upon merging changes into the main branch.
+    - Deploy updates to the Kubernetes cluster upon merging changes into the `main` branch.
-    - The test coverage must be at least 70% of the lines.
-Document what functions and modules lack testing.
+    - Achieve at least 60% line coverage.
+Document which functions and modules are not covered by tests.

 - **Machine Learning Workflow**:
   - Demonstrate a production-ready ML workflow, including: